camiloahm/scaleconf-deploying-microservices/docker-compose-bonus/README.md

 # Using docker-compose

+We first build the container :

-This example shows a simple way of running the same exact container we were running in the previous example, but we will just use a new shorter command to to this.
+This example shows a simple way of running a small node js server listening on port 3000.
+We´re going to use docker compose for this test

 ```sh
 $ docker-compose build